MitRupeshSingh/PokerHand/README.md

    High Card: 0

 3. Game is the main class which takes input from the user for different players and perform all the comparison of the cards.

+Finally, we have PokerHandTest file which test different condition for our project.